CodeVanie/vanie-portfolio/README.md

 # CodeVANIE Portfolio

-A personal portfolio website built with **React 19**, **Vite**, and **Tailwind CSS**, showcasing my projects, skills, and experience as a frontend developer.
+A personal portfolio website built with **React 19**, **Vite**, **JavaScript**, and **Tailwind CSS**, showcasing my projects, skills, and experience as a frontend developer.
 Designed with a **mobile-first, responsive layout** and a clean UI.

 ---

 ## 🚀 Features
 - Mobile-first, responsive design
 - Custom components built with React
-- Tailwind CSS for styling and utility-first workflow
+- Tailwind CSS for styling, custom scrollbars, and utility-first workflow
-- Sections: About Me, Projects, and Contact
+- Sections: About Me, Projects, Contact, and Resume
-- Smooth navigation and clean UI/UX
+- Smooth navigation, transitions, and animations.
+- Routing

 ---